bioinfo-pf-curie/TMB/README.md

 ## Configs

 Working with vcf files is usually not straighforward, and mainly depends on the variant caller and annotation tools/databases used.
-In order to make this tool as flexible as possible, we decided to set up **two configurations files** to defined with fields as to be checked and in which case.
+In order to make this tool as flexible as possible, we decided to set up **two configurations files** to defined which fields as to be checked and in which case.

 The `--dbConfig` file described all details about annotation.
 As an exemple, we provide some configurations for **Annovar** (*conf/annovar.yml*) and **snpEff** (*conf/snpeff.yaml*) tool.